 If your case goes to a jury trial, there is a Florida Standard Jury Instruction that informs jurors of your right to claim damages for aggravated pre-existing conditions.
 This is in section 501.5 “OTHER CONTRIBUTING CAUSES OF DAMAGES,” which discusses the aggravation or activation of disease or defect resulting from an accident.
 It states:

 “If you find that the (defendant(s)) caused a bodily injury, and that the injury resulted in [an aggravation of an existing disease or physical defect] [or] [activation of a latent disease or physical defect], you should attempt to decide what portion of (claimant’s) condition resulted from the [aggravation] [or] [activation].
 If you can make that determination, then you should award only those damages resulting from the [aggravation] [or] [activation].
 However, if you cannot make that determination, or if it cannot be said that the condition would have existed apart from the injury, then you should award damages for the entire condition suffered by (claimant).”

-But you may wonder what all of this means for you.
+So, what does it all mean?
 We will help to further explain some important terms and explore some points that you should consider.

 Determining “Cause” and “Type of Causal Relationship”